Vegan Blueberry Muffins (Updated)

 1) If you try to peel off the wrapper while the muffins are still warm

-Q: Does the baking temperature or time change if you are using mini muffin tins?
+Q: Does the baking temperature or time change using mini muffin tins?

-A: The temperature does not change but you need to bake it for a lesser time than you would bake regular sized muffins.
+A: The temperature does not change, but you need to bake it for a shorter time than you would bake regular-sized muffins.
 Somewhere between 12-15 minutes.

-Q: I have baked muffins like in the past and end up with the berries sinking in the bottom.
+Q: I have baked muffins like in the past and ended up with the berries sinking in the bottom.
 How to avoid it?

 A: I have explained it in detail here: Why does fruit sink to bottom of the cake?